Trends in Senior Living: What You Need to Know?

 Senior Living Is Changing

 The first thing to know about senior living is that America’s senior population is growing.
-Similarly, t’s true that current retirees have had different life experiences than their predecessors.
+Similarly, it’s true that current retirees have had different life experiences than their predecessors.
 Accordingly, this leads to different wants and expectations.
 The growing population and differing attitudes mandate new approaches to retirement living.

 More specifically, senior living facilities formerly stressed seclusion and security.
 Today’s seniors seek engagement with the greater world around them.
 We at Vanities International have identified a number of trends that serve this goal.

 Trend #1: Modern Senior Living Facilities Have Open Floor Plans

-Open floor plans foster socialization and community.
+According to current trends in senior living design, open floor plans foster socialization and community.
 Additionally, properly designed, big rooms can serve many purposes throughout the day.
-Thus the open spaces are preferable to shutting people away in little rooms.
+Thus, open spaces are preferable to shutting people away in little rooms.

 Trend #2: Today’s Facilities Emphasize the Outdoors

 You don’t want retirees constantly confined to little rooms.
 You also don’t, however, want them constantly indoors at all.
 A greenhouse for the gardening club is a worthwhile amenity.
 Additionally, so are an outdoor bar, restaurant, TV and movie theater, a swimming pool, a pet walk, and a grilling area.
 So too are green lawns for activities like bocce, cornhole, and yoga.

 The trick, however, is to make outdoor activities readily visible.
 Residents won’t join in if they don’t know what’s going on.